apoorva-upadhyaya/Research_Work/README.md

 # M.Tech_Work

 In this study, we investigate the spread of tweets made during violent communal incidents, the challenges they pose in early identification of the potential viral content, and compare with other events in different domains such as non-violent political events, celebrities, and technology that contribute to a large fraction of the viral content over Twitter.
+We analyse different network, user and cognitive features across different domains to understand the dynamics and behavior of the spread of information.